Updated July 25, 2023

-- Future price is expected to be higher than the spot price in Contango.
+- The future price is expected to be higher than the spot price in Contango.
 As the cost of carrying keeps on increasing ( cost of storage and interest cost ) because the producer assumes that in future the price would be higher and hence would give a greater output as a return to the investment.
 Future price is expected to be lower than the spot price in Backwardation.
 As the cost of carrying is negative because the producer doesn’t store the good and wants to get the returns as soon as possible because he expects the future returns would be lower than the current state.

 - For Contango, the basis is negative, i.e., The difference between the spot and futures prices is the basis.
 The basis is negative because the future price is greater than the spot price in Contango.
 As the future price is lessee than the spot price in Backwardation, the basis is positive in the case of Backwardation.

 - During Contango as the future price is higher so the profit is maximum when you sell it in the future.
 During Backwardation as the future price is going to decrease further in the future, purchasing it later for an investor would be a greater profit.

 - Contango is a generic case where the future price is higher than the spot price.
 This case happens almost all the time.
 It is also called as the market curve.
 However, Backwardation doesn’t happen normally.
 It happens in the case of oil and other industry.

 - The slope of the Contango curve is an upward sloping futures curve.
 As the future price keeps on growing compared to the current spot the slope is upward.
 The slope of the Backwardation cover is a downward sloping futures curve.
 As the future price keeps on decreasing further compared to the current spot the slope is downward.